Build a Code Review MCP Stack That Actually Works

 Author: Microsoft | Tools: 20 | Context cost: ~5,000 tokens

-Code review should include behavioral verification.
-A function might look correct syntactically, but does it actually produce the right output when the application runs?
-Playwright MCP gives your assistant the ability to run the application and verify.
+A function might look correct syntactically, but does it actually produce the right output?
+Playwright gives your assistant a real browser to verify.

 {